Coconut oil seems to be widespread for its multiple benefits and uses. But there may be things you didn’t know about coconut oil.

-Winding through rural villages on my motorcycle in the middle of nowhere, I can smell it a mile away.
+If you wind through rural villages on my motorcycle in the middle of nowhere, you can smell it a mile away.
 It lays out to sun-dry on the side of the road.
 It’s growing.
 Getting driven over.
 Who knows what the Azcals (street dogs) are doing to it.
 This is exactly the type of coconut oil or coconut product you want to avoid.

-8. Often Soaked in Bleach and Washed in Harsh Chemicals.
+8. Coconuts are Often Soaked in Bleach and Washed in Harsh Chemicals

 Virgin or raw coconut oil cannot be made from rotten and moldy coconuts, but large industrial oil mills can process it into other coconut oils using costly capital equipment and harsh chemicals to sterilize it.
 Commercial refinement at high pressures with chemicals removes the nutritive antioxidants and other beneficial components of the coconut, changing a highly nutritious and natural product into something toxic.
 That something is called coconut oil, and it’s used in almost all coconut-based products.

 If you’re not buying products using a high quality virgin coconut oil, chances are you’re using this disgusting oil.